 Whole life order

-For the most serious cases, an offender may be sentenced to a life sentence with a ‘whole life order.’
+For the most serious cases of murder, an offender may be sentenced to a life sentence with a ‘whole life order.’
 This means that their crime was so serious that they will never be released from prison.

 On 30 June 2018 there were 66 offenders serving a whole life sentence.
 These include serial killers Peter Sutcliffe and Rosemary West.